google/blockly-samples/codelabs/custom_toolbox/custom_toolbox.md

 By registering this toolbox item with the name "toolboxlabel" we can now use this name in our toolbox definition to add our custom item to the toolbox.

-Navigate to `playground.html`, scroll down to the toolbox definition with the id `toolbox-categories` and add a `<toolboxlabel>` element as the first item in your toolbox definition:
+Navigate to `index.html`, and scroll down to the toolbox definition.
+Add a `<toolboxlabel>` element as the first item in your toolbox definition:
 ```xml
 <toolboxlabel></toolboxlabel>
 ```